Bezos's Blue Origin Poised For First Orbital Launch Next Week

 “There's been impatience within the space community over Blue Origin's very deliberate approach,” Scott Pace, a space policy analyst at George Washington University and a former member of the National Space Council, told AFP.

-This could prove vital as SpaceX plans to retire Falcon 9 by the end of the decade in favor of Starship, a prototype that relies on not fully proven technologies.
+This could prove vital as SpaceX plans to retire Falcon 9 by the end of the decade in favour of Starship, a prototype that relies on not fully proven technologies.

-Bezos, however, has been making his own overtures, paying his respects to his former foe during a visit to the president-elect's Mar-a-Lago residence, while Amazon has said it would donate $1 million to Trump's inauguration committee.
+Bezos, however, has been making his own overtures, paying his respects to his former foe during a visit to the president-elect's Mar-a-Lago residence, while Amazon has said it would donate $1mn to Trump's inauguration committee.

 Legal Disclaimer: